ralexander-phi/AWS-Lambda-Invoker-Issues/README.md

-# AWS-Lambda-Invoker-Issues
-Feedback and Issue tracker for AWS Lambda Invoker Android App
+# AWS Lambda Invoker Android App

+## Feedback and Issue tracker

+Please use this repo for any feedback or issues related to the app.

+Thanks for your interest!